JaagaStartup/JaagaStartup.github.io/pages/coworking.md

 ## Facilities

-- High speed, load-balanced internet backed by enterprise hardware
+- 24x7 access for full-time members
 - Free access to multiple meeting + ideation spaces and a dedicated tele-conference room
+- Free access to a hardware prototyping lab with 3D printers, development kits, soldering station and other tools
+- Free lockers to keep your stuff secure
+- High speed, high-availability internet run on enterprise-grade hardware
 - Lots of open spaces with greenery all around - lounge, dining area, terraces
-- Kitchen well-stocked with food, cooking appliances and unlimited tea/coffee/purified drinking water
+- Kitchen well-stocked with food, cooking appliances and unlimited tea/coffee/Bisleri water
-- Free lockers to keep your stuff secure
-- Free access to a hardware prototyping lab with 3D printers, development kits, soldering station and other tools

 ## Programs

-- Our own custom product management framework to help you make the right decisions
 - Collaboration and networking facilitated through daily lunches and weekly learning sessions + socials
 - Access to a large pool of skilled resources to help you build your product/service better, faster
-- Access to expert-led workshops and 1-1s covering a range of essential topics
+- Access to expert-led workshops and 1-1s covering a range of essential skills

 [aws]: /public/partners/aws.png "Amazon Web Services - $1000 credit"